 p.s.
 Sorry about the multiple emails, merging lists (though that is probably not the thing that upsets people)

 While the above response should come as a shock to exactly no one, we don’t think Schumer should give up on Asness so easily.
 The guy just wants to be wooed.
 Start with some limited edition action figures, add some $700 bottles of wine, and go from there.
 You whip out a Mego Elastic Batman, he’s listening.
 You show up with a a matching Captain America shield tattoo but instead of on your forearm it’s on your face?
 He’s nominating you for President.
 You’re welcome.

 As you may have heard, earlier this afternoon, Facebook priced its initial public offering at $38/share, valuing co-founder Eduardo Saverin’s stake at approximately $2.9 billion.
 Since Saverin conveniently renounced his US citizenship last week, he will avoid paying millions in capital gains taxes and hang on to an estimated $67-$100 million that would have otherwise gone to the government, news that did not sit right with Chuck Schumer.
 Did the Senator from New York call the guy a “piece of shit miscreant“?
 No. Did he send him an email that included the line, “fuck with me and you will have a huge asshole“?
-No (not that we know of…).
-But Schumer was inspired to draft legislation aimed at tax-dodging ex-pats like Saverin and to let the kid know he makes him sick.
+No. But Schumer was inspired to create draft legislation aimed at tax-dodging ex-pats like Saverin and to let the kid know he makes him sick.

 That’s basically the contention of Washington Examiner columnist Timothy Carney, who pins his thesis on a former Schumer staffer who went on to lobby for the hedge fund and private equity industries.